-Once a student submits the online Questionnaire, information is forwarded to the Assistant Dean for Disability Service.
-Thereafter, the Assistant Dean for Disability Services shall forward such information to the Director of Affirmative Action/ADA Coordinator, the Department of Environmental Health and Safety, the Chief of University Police and, if the student resides in College housing, the Dean of Residential Living.
+Once a student submits the online Questionnaire, information is forwarded to the Assistant Dean of Accessibility.
+Thereafter, the Assistant Dean of Accessibility shall forward such information to the Director of Affirmative Action/ADA Coordinator, the Department of Environmental Health and Safety, the Chief of University Police and, if the student resides in College housing, the Director of Residence Life.

 It shall be the sole responsibility of any individual requiring assistance to update his or her self-identification information:

-Once an individual submits a Self-Identification Questionnaire, the Department of Environmental Health and Safety together with either the Assistant Dean for Disability Services or the Director of Affirmative Action/ADA Coordinator, will work with the individual, his or her supervisor, the Dean of Residential Living (if applicable), and the relevant residential Area Coordinator (if applicable), to develop a personal emergency plan that includes specific evacuation procedures, sheltering procedures, and means of communication in the event of an emergency.
+Once an individual submits a Self-Identification Questionnaire, the Department of Environmental Health and Safety together with either the Assistant Dean of Accessibility or the Director of Affirmative Action/ADA Coordinator, will work with the individual, his or her supervisor, the Director of Residence Life (if applicable), and the relevant residential Area Coordinator (if applicable), to develop a personal emergency plan that includes specific evacuation procedures, sheltering procedures, and means of communication in the event of an emergency.
 This plan shall include: